prodevmentor/blog/_drafts/adams_approach_to_testing.md

 Almost any testing suite can do API calls.
 In Javascript, I've been liking Jest quiet a lot.
 There are also things like RSpec with Ruby (You don't need Rails).

 In a future post, I'll give you a demo of how this all works so you can see and poke at living examples.

-Is Adam off the rails or do you agree with this article?
-I post these things to Reddit and Hacker News, so if you have something to say please say it over there.
-I'd love to hear from you.